kenseehart/agi.green/README.md

 A high level python package controls all of the business logic, including asynchronous interaction with the ui.

-This is in very early development (2003).
+Please note: *This is in very early development (August 2003).
+The framework should be considered completely unstable for a few weeks, with no backward compatibility or versioning.*

 ## Components: